12 Best Chromebook Games

 Did you ever want to drive a Transformer?
-Well, here’s the next best thing: playing Airmech.
-Airmech is a Real Time Strategy/Multiplayer Online Battle Arena game.
-Players live in a post-apocalyptic where those with Airmechs (mech robots with transforming capabilities) fight for control.
+Well, playing Airmech may be the next best thing.
+This real-time strategy/multiplayer online battle arena game puts players in a post-apocalyptic world where those with Airmechs (mech robots with transforming capabilities) fight for control.
 Players must lead their robotic armies to destroy the enemy's base.
-The game’s variety of units and Airmechs adds a strategic dimension that many fans of Starcraft 2 and League of Legends will enjoy.
-Players can earn Kudos in-game to spend on Airmechs and units, or they can spend real money on diamonds, the game's premium currency.
+Users have rated it 4 stars on the Chrome Web Store Players, with 1,700 votes.
+During gameplay, you can earn Kudos to spend, or you can spend real money on diamonds, the game's premium currency.

 Sometimes, you feel a little steampunkish.
 Other times your inner pirate is yearning to be free.
 How much fun would it be to combine the two?
 This is Crimson: Steam Pirates' premise.
 This strategy/action game lets players lead their fleet of boats and airships into turn-based combat.
 The visuals feels like the 19th century, the level of strategy feels complex and the game is extremely addictive.
-The only thing that might improve things is playing while wearing a monocle.
-The game is free online, though additional chapters can be purchased later on.
+Players have given it a full 5-star rating based on more than 4,000 reviews.
+The game is free, though additional chapters can be purchased.

 Realm of the Mad God (Free)

 Realm of the Mad God is the first 2D top-down-shooter MMORPG.
-Using mechanics similar to Geometry Wars and Robotron: 2084, players create your character from one of 14 avatars and shoot their way through dungeons, gather loot and fight to destroy the mad god, Oryx.
-The game is easy to pick up, fast-paced and has a strong learning curve.
-The game is free, but has multiple in-app purchases, including items, keys and starter packs.
+Players create a character from one of 14 avatars and shoot their way through dungeons, gather loot and fight to destroy the mad god, Oryx.
+The free game is easy to pick up and fast-paced, but has a steep learning curve if you want to become truly skilled.
+Nearly 2,500 users have rated it 4.5 stars.
+In-app purchase options include items, keys and starter packs.

 Spelunky HTML5 (Free)